RGLab/CytoML/README.md

   - Share computational flow analyses with users on other platforms.
   - Perform comparative analyses between computational and manual gating approaches.

+### Reporting Bugs or Issues
+- Use the issue template in github when creating a new issue.
+- Follow the instructions in the template (do your background reading).
+- Search and verify that the issue hasn't already been addressed.
+- Check the Bioconductor support site.
+- Make sure your flow packages are up to date.
+- THEN if your issue persists, file a bug report.

+Otherwise, we may close your issue without responding.

 ## INSTALLATION